-Exempt employees, excluding Chief Executive Officers shall be eligible for 50 hours of Administrative Leave annually (pro-rated based on date of eligibility for leave).
+Exempt employees, excluding Chief Executive Managers shall be eligible for 50 hours of Administrative Leave annually (pro-rated based on date of eligibility for leave).
 Administrative Leave shall be credited in a lump sum at the beginning of each calendar year.
-Unused Administrative Leave hours will be carried over from year-to-year, unless the exempt employees have met their vacation cap.
+Unused Administrative Leave hours will be carried over from year-to-year, unless the exempt employees has met their vacation cap.
 Administrative Leave would then be converted to vacation hours for mandatory vacation cash-out purposes.
-Use of Administrative Leave hours must be approved by the employee's Supervisor and at times that are convenient to the District.
+Use of Administrative Leave hours must be approved by employee's Manager and at times that are convenient to the District.